ubernostrum/django-soapbox/docs/overview.rst

 load the django-soapbox template tag library, then call the ``get_messages_for_page`` tag, passing a URL -- either a string, or a template variable which the tag will resolve -- and the name of the context variable you'd like the message to be placed into.
-For
-example:
+For example (presuming you have a context processor enabled which exposes the current HTTP request to your template):

 .. code-block:: django